Hawkes Bay Trails Bike Tours in New Zealand

 There are three such trails in the Hawke’s Bay region: the Landscape Ride, the Water Ride and the Wineries Ride; which all make up the Hawkes Bay Trails.
 This cycle trail winds around New Zealand’s Art Deco capital Napier, and the country’s ‘fruit bowl,’ Hastings, about 20 kilometres inland from the coast.

-What makes cycling the Hawke’s Bay Wine Trails easy is its mostly flat terrain: A network of river and coastal pathways spreads across Heretaunga Plains, and affords even beginner cyclists an opportunity to glimpse rural New Zealand, sneak up on marshland wildlife, take in panoramic ocean views, sip world-class wines, or enjoy a little of everything.
+What makes cycling the Hawke’s Bay Wine Trails easy is its mostly flat terrain with a range of one day and multi day bike trips available.
+A network of river and coastal pathways spreads across Heretaunga Plains, and affords even beginner cyclists an opportunity to glimpse rural New Zealand, sneak up on marshland wildlife, take in panoramic ocean views, sip world-class wines, or enjoy a little of everything.

 To help you decide which cycle trail suits your sightseeing plans, here is a rough guide of what to expect from each loop.

 If infinite ocean views, bird-watching and a round of golf are what you came for, with mountain peaks and fresh sea food thrown in, then pedal your way along the coastal communities of Haumoana, Te Awanga and Clifton.
 From here, you can glimpse the peak of Te Mata, or take delight in a colony of gannets at Cape Kidnappers where the birds make up a mainland breeding ground considered the largest in the world.